Azumaya Objects in Triangulated Bicategories: Triangulated bicategories

 \subsection{Homotopy Bicategories}

-In this section, let $\sC$ be a closed symmetric monoidal model category.
-Let $\sM$ be a closed bicategory formed by $\sC$-monoids and their bimodules.
+In this section, let $\sC$ be a complete and cocomplete closed symmetric monoidal model category.
+Let $\sM$ be the closed bicategory formed by $\sC$-monoids and their bimodules as in \cref{eg:symm-mon-cats}.
 We say that $\sM$ has a local model structure if each category of 1- and 2-cells $\sM(A,B)$ is a model category.

-We describe further conditions for the model structure on $\sC$ which ensure that $\sM$ has a local model structure and that the collection of homotopy categories assembles to a closed autonomous monoidal bicategory.
+We now describe further conditions for the model structure on $\sC$ which ensure that $\sM$ has a local model structure and that the collection of homotopy categories assembles to an Eilenberg-Watts bicategory.
+The first of these, pushout products, implies that the horizontal composition of 1-cells descends to a homotopy bicategory.
+The second, unit replacement, implies that horizontal composition of 1-cells on the level of homotopy is unital.

 \begin{defn}[Pushout products] Suppose $\sM$ has a local model structure.
 We say $\sM$ has pushout products if, for any 0-cells $A$, $B$, and $C$ and for any cofibrations $f \cn U \to V$ in $\sM(A,C)$ and $g \cn W \to X$ in $\sM(C,B)$, the pushout product $f \pop g$ below is a cofibration in $\sM(A,B)$ which is acyclic if either $f$ or $g$ is acyclic.